forseti-security/real-time-enforcer/README.md

 [![Build Status](https://api.travis-ci.org/cleardataeng/forseti-policy-enforcer.svg?branch=master)](https://travis-ci.org/cleardataeng/forseti-policy-enforcer)

+## Configuration Options

+All configuration options are set as environment variables:

+**PROJECT_ID:** Required, the project_id for the project that contains the Pub/Sub subscription
+**SUBSCRIPTION_NAME:** Required, the name of the Pub/Sub subscription
+**OPA_URL:** Required, The base_url for the OPA instance to use for evaluations/remediations

+**APP_NAME:** Optional, default=forseti-realtime-enforcer
+**ENFORCE:** Optional, default=false.
+Whether or not to attempt to remediate policy violations (if supported by the policy)
+**ENFORCEMENT_DELAY:** Optional, default=0.
+Number of seconds to delay enforcement before remediating a policy violation, useful if you use IaC tools that may get confused if resources are modified while they're operating on them.
+**STACKDRIVER_LOGGING:** Optional, default=false.
+Whether to use stackdriver logging versus printing to stdout
+**PER_PROJECT_LOGGING:** Optional, default=false.
+Whether to also send a log to the project containing the resource being evaluated or remediated.
+Only if STACKDRIVER_LOGGING is enabled
+**DEBUG_LOGGING:** Optional, default=false.
+Whether or not to include debug log messages.
+These can be really chatty

+### Pub/Sub Customization
+All of these are options, and any of these that are not set will default to the python Pub/Sub client's default values.
+More documentation on these can be found here: https://googleapis.dev/python/pubsub/latest/types.html

+**PUBSUB_MAX_MESSAGES:** The maximum number of received - but not yet processed - messages before pausing the message stream
+**PUBSUB_MAX_BYTES:** The maximum total size of received - but not yet processed - messages before pausing the message stream
+**PUBSUB_MAX_LEASE_DURATION:** The maximum amount of time in seconds to hold a lease on a message before dropping it from the lease management

+# Deployment example

 This document will walk you through setting up a Stackdriver Log Export for your entire organization, filtering for AuditLog entries that create or update resources, and sending those log entries to a Pub/Sub topic.
 We will subscribe to that topic and evaluate each incoming log message and attempt to map it to a resource that [rpe-lib](https://github.com/forseti-security/resource-policy-evaluation-library) recognizes.
 If so, we'll evaluate it with rpe-lib against an [Open Policy Agent](https://www.openpolicyagent.org/) instance.

 If you prefer to operate on a specific folder or project, the log export commands in this document should be altered appropriately.

 ## Prerequisites